Beige-Coffee/programming-lightning-intro/.tutorial/05-pay-to-public-key-hash-c.md

 - The **public key** corresponding to the **public key hash** in the output script.
 - A valid **signature**, which is created using the private key associated with the public key.
 This signature will prove that the spender controls the private key without revealing the private key itself.

-We lock it to the **hash** of the public key (as opposed to the public key itself) for a few reasons:

-1) **Reduce Fees**: In Bitcoin, transaction fees depend on data size.
-Hash functions condense larger data (like public keys) into smaller, fixed-size "hashes," reducing transaction size and thus lowering fees.
-Each hash is unique to its input, ensuring security while using less space.
-2) **Security**: Bitcoin transactions are publicly viewable on the blockchain.
-By locking the Bitcoin to a hash of the public key, the public key itself isn't immediately visible, helping to preserve the recipient's privacy temporarily.
-However, to spend the Bitcoin, the recipient must reveal their public key.

 As you will see in the below diagram, a **locking script** is placed on each output.
-It's also worth noting that each output can have a different locking script.
+Each output can have a different locking script.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/intro_to_htlc/scriptPubKey.png" alt="scriptPubKey" width="60%" height="auto">